 To quickly check your project limits, hit the “Limits” button and you’ll see how many limits you have remaining.

-The number of projects that you are allowed to have at once depends solely on the type of subscription you have with SEMrush.
-Each subscription level (PRO, GURU, and BUSINESS) has its own project limits which you can find listed on our Prices page.
 To add limits to your account, go to your subscription info page in the profile menu and request the limits you want.
 One of our Account Executives will get back to you shortly with more information.

-PLEASE NOTE: When you delete a project, you are deleting all of the tools set up in the Project.
+DELETING PROJECTS: When you delete a project, you are deleting all of the tools set up in the Project.
 For example, if you want to delete a Site Audit campaign, you will also be deleting the Position Tracking campaign, Social Media Tracker, Backlinks Audit, etc of that are in the same project.
 Projects cannot be recovered once deleted so please be careful when deleting a project.

-It’s important to note that sharing edit access is available to all paid users but read-only is only available to business and enterprise level accounts.
+It’s important to note that sharing with edit access is available to all paid users but read-only is only available to business and enterprise level accounts.

 Configuring each project tool usually takes a few minutes to set up desired parameters and settings.
 For a step-by-step walkthrough on how to configure each tool, read the configuring chapters of the user manuals below.
 Or, find each tool's category in the menu to the left for more information.